 Research resources are the materials (print, electronic and multimedia) you consult when writing papers.
 This library guide will assist you in locating the various types of dance materials available at Kenyon or through one of our consortial partners.
 Print and electronic reference tools will include the following information:

-- book citations (also known as monographs) include the author or editor's name(s), book title, place of publication, publisher, and date of publication.
+- Book citations (also known as monographs) include the author or editor's name(s), book title, place of publication, publisher, and date of publication.

-- multimedia citations include title, director/conductor, publisher, date.
+- Multimedia citations include title, director/conductor, publisher, date.

 Kenyon students may access the RefWorks software to use in conjunction with their research and paperwriting projects.
 Simply put, RefWorks allows you to import data and organize lists of citations from a wide variety of databases.
 A tutorial and guide are available once you create your account.
 The company also provides Webinars to better understand the software.
+Kenyon now has access to Flow, software similar to Zotero, which allows you to capture PDF files as well as bibliographic information and websites.

 Fine Arts Librarian